The Thin Blue Line (1988 film): Aftermath

 Morris's investigation suggested that five witnesses committed perjury.
 As a result of publicity around the film, Adams (whose death sentence had been overturned by the U.S. Supreme Court in 1980 and subsequently commuted to life in prison by the Governor of Texas, Bill Clements) had his conviction overturned by the Texas Court of Criminal Appeals, and the case was returned to Dallas County for a retrial.
 The district attorney's office declined to prosecute the case again, and Adams was subsequently ordered released as a result of a habeas corpus hearing in 1989.

-After Adams's release from prison, he ended up in a legal battle with Morris concerning the rights to his story.
+After Adams' release from prison, he ended up in a legal battle with Morris concerning the rights to his story.
 The matter was settled out of court after Adams was granted sole use of anything written or made on the subject of his life.
 Adams himself said of the matter: "Mr. Morris felt he had the exclusive rights to my life story.
 I did not sue Errol Morris for any money or any percentages of The Thin Blue Line, though the media portrayed it that way."

 Morris, for his part, recalled: "When [Adams] got out, he became very angry at the fact that he had signed a release giving me rights to his life story.
 And he felt as though I had stolen something from him.
 Maybe I had, maybe I just don't understand what it's like to be in prison for that long, for a crime you hadn't committed.
 In a certain sense, the whole crazy deal with the release was fueled by my relationship with his attorney.
 And it's a long, complicated story, but I guess when people are involved, there's always a mess somewhere."

-Despite being wrongly imprisoned for twelve years, Adams received no payment from the state of Texas.
+Despite being wrongly imprisoned for 12 years, Adams received no payment from the state of Texas.
 Had Adams been found to be wrongly convicted under today's law in Texas, he would get $80,000 for each year of incarceration.
 However, since Adams was released because his case was dismissed, and not because he was pardoned, he received no payment from the state after his release for his wrongful conviction.
 Adams later worked as an anti-death penalty activist.
 He died of brain cancer in October 2010 at the age of 61, but lived in such anonymity that his death was not discovered by the media until June 2011.